 - You will be placed in a waiting area or cell.
 When the jail is busy, it will take a while to get processed.

-- Firstly, you will have to answer a bunch of questions, such as what is your legal name, your address, date of birth and a contact person.
+- Firstly, you will have to answer a bunch of questions, such as what your legal name is, your address, date of birth and a contact person.